notofonts/tamil/fontbakery/googlefonts-NotoSansTamil-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- semicolon

+	- slash

-	- comma
+	- plus

-	- bracketleft
+	- parenleft

-	- braceright
+	- less

-	- greater
+	- colon

 	- percent

-	- nine

-	- four

-	- parenright
+	- asciicircum

-	- underscore
+	- six

-	- seven
+	- five

 	- And 34 more.